GitLab announced the general availability of GitLab Duo with Amazon Q.

 Code Reviews, Consistency and Quality

 One of the more reliable methods to maintaining code integrity is through peer-based reviews, which serve as an overall code inspection and allow for manual identification of errors or bugs.
 These reviews, generally suggested to be performed any time code is deployed to production systems, foster collaboration and knowledge-sharing among development teams.
 There's also an ownership aspect to this, where the team can feel collectively responsible for the quality of code produced.
 Additionally, if there's consistency among those reviewing code, the coding style, formatting, and documentation should likewise become more consistent.
 Optimal consistency can be achieved through frequent reviews that don't last longer than 60 minutes.
-In an ongoing podcast and blog series, Dr. Michaela Greiler, PhD, offers a variety of recommendations and insights about productive code reviewing.
+In an ongoing podcast and blog series(link is external), Dr. Michaela Greiler, PhD, offers a variety of recommendations and insights about productive code reviewing.

 It is vital for code reviews to be supported by establishing clearly defined, comprehensive coding standards that are documented for reference purposes.
 Address elements such as naming conventions, indentations, and function conventions as part of any standards to ensure consistent compliance.
 A typical example of a code quality metric is code coverage or calculating a percentage (given as a range) of implemented code to be tested regularly.
 This can also be monitored and enforced on an organizational level so that code quality is not affected by unintended bugs.
 Code coverage can be calculated using tools that produce guidance reports.
 High code coverage means that most code parts are tested, which increases software quality.